 Early in my massage career, CranioSacral therapy opened my eyes.
 It helped unlock stuck bodies so I could do more efficient bodywork.
 I incorporated it into every move.
-Blending and melding with my clients’ central nervous systems felt like an alternate universe at first, but once I got the hang of it, it was simple.
-I believe empathy in the world would thrive if everyone learned it.
+Blending and melding with central nervous systems felt foreign at first, but once I got the hang of it, it was easy.
+I believe compassion in the world would thrive if everyone learned it.

 As a bodyworker, I’ve done hands-on work on all sorts of mammals.
 If it has a central nervous system, you can work on it.
-I work on adults, children, babies, infants in utero, animals, even an elephant once.
-Babies and animals are fun because their response is immediate.
-Animals have watched me work on their people, then “demanded” some work, and when their work is done, they “thanked” me.
+I work on adults, children, babies, infants in utero, animals, even an elephant.
+Babies and animals are fun because response is immediate.
+Animals have watched me work on their people, “asked for” some work, and thanked me.

-The crossover symptoms addressed between CranioSacral therapy and HPN High Performance Neurofeedback immediately stood out to me when I was exploring HPN.
+The crossover symptoms addressed between CranioSacral therapy and HPN High Performance Neurofeedback immediately stood out to me.
 Traumatic brain injury, PTSD, autism and sensory processing spectrum, anxiety, fibromyalgia, learning disorders, emotional difficulties … the list was familiar.

 I was immediately intrigued with HPN Neurofeedback when I saw the results.
-I thought of the years I spent massaging people into healing states, and here is a system that can regulate brainwaves into relaxation in seconds.
-You don’t have to believe in it for it to work.
-It’s an EEG interface that can teach the brain to regulate its own brainwave patterns.
+I thought of the years I spent massaging people into states of self-correction, and here is a system that can regulate brainwaves into relaxation in seconds.
+The results can be lasting.
+I was humbled by how gentle and subtle it is.
+It did its job whether I believed in it or not.
+It is an EEG interface that can train the brainwaves to regulate their stuck patterns.
 Regulated brainwaves can mean a relaxed, strengthened brain.
-It is a simple to operate system that the FDA requires a clinical license to obtain.